Igor-ad/laravel-live-chat/README.md

 ```

 #### Main features of Laravel-live-chat:
-1. Create a public/private chat.
+1. Create a public/private chat;
-2. Soft deletion of your own chats.
+2. Soft deletion of your own chats;
-3. Ability to choose your own or public chat.
+3. Ability to choose your own or public chat;
-4. Sending and soft deleting your own chat messages.
+4. Sending and soft deleting your own chat messages;
-5. Smooth scrolling of the message feed when receiving a new message in the chat.
+5. Smooth scrolling of the message feed when receiving a new message in the chat;
-6. Sending a pop-up message with an invitation to a public/private chat for the user on any page of the site.
+6. Sending a pop-up message with an invitation to a public/private chat for the user on any page of the site;
-7. Collapse/expand the panel with users authorized in to the site.
+7. Collapse/expand the panel with users authorized in to the site;
-8. Chat status bar, which displays chat events.
+8. Chat status bar, which displays chat events;
-9. Standard profile page for changing user registration data (Breeze).
+9. Standard profile page for changing user registration data (Breeze);
-10. Standard check of the user mailbox during registration.
+10. Standard check of the user mailbox during registration;
 11. CSRF protection of post/delete requests.

 #### Functions for displaying events in the chat status bar: